aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

 This proposal suggests to add another method to `Unmanaged` that will allow making an assertion about the guaranteed lifetime of the instance returned.

+This assertion will help the compiler remove ARC operations.

 ``` swift
 public struct Unmanaged<Instance : AnyObject> {